Search waiting | Matsusada Precision

 Searching...

-In the context of diodes, the terms "forward bias" and "reverse bias" are fundamental.
-A diode is forward-biased when a positive voltage is applied to its P-type material (anode) and a negative voltage to its N-type material (cathode).
-Light-emitting diodes (LEDs), for example, operate under forward bias to produce light.
+• Forward Bias: A positive voltage is applied to the P-type material (anode) and a negative voltage to the N-type material (cathode).
+This configuration allows current to flow easily.
+Light-emitting diodes (LEDs) operate under forward bias to emit light.

-Conversely, a diode is reverse-biased when a negative voltage is applied to the P-type material (anode) and a positive voltage to the N-type material (cathode).
-This configuration is commonly used for photodiodes.
-Under reverse bias, a negligible current flows in the dark, but when the photodiode is illuminated, a current proportional to the light intensity is generated, enabling light detection.
+• Reverse Bias: A negative voltage is applied to the anode and a positive voltage to the cathode.
+This prevents current flow in standard diodes but is essential for photodiodes.
+Under reverse bias, photodiodes generate a current proportional to light intensity, enabling precise light detection.

 • DC Bias